 Additional funds (unappropriated by the Legislature or Governor) from Federal Government or other sources, may require a New/Adjusted Funds Request Form (NAFR).
 Approval of a NAFR must occur prior to receiving funds or submitting a B-11 for gubernatorial review.

 A completed B-11 form and information packet should be directed to your assigned budget analyst to modify the appropriation.
 The form should contain specifics on the spending authority requested, position changes, grant periods, NAFR control number reference (if applicable) and a description of the impacts on appropriated budgets versus modified budgets.
 A copy of grant award letters, if relevant, must be attached.
 Also attached should be any relevant statutes or legislation, WOLFS documents with relevant budget authority and any current expenditures/revenue, additional page(s) defining the purpose of the funds, how they will be applied and a description of any personnel impact.
 The B-11 form requires the signature of both the chief fiscal officer and the agency director.
 Additionally, submitted information must contain a detailed Wyoming On Line Financial System (WOLFS) coding breakdown of anticipated expenditures that directly relate to the appropriation adjustment requested.

 This information is necessary for preparation of the Governor's Report on "Flex Authority" for the Legislature and for preparation of the Authorization Column in your next budget.

-Following Budget Division review of a request, a B-11 recommendation form is prepared by the Division and forwarded to the Governor's Office for approval or disapproval.
+Following State Budget Department review of a request, a B-11 recommendation form is prepared by the State Budget Department and forwarded to the Governor's Office for approval or disapproval.

 If the approved budget modification (B-11 form) contains a request for a change in the authorized position count, the form is forwarded to the Personnel Division of the Department of Information and Administration for processing.